adamw/cdiext/README.txt

 The evaluator is a request-scoped bean.
 It can be injected and used both when a web request is active, and when not (e.g. during an MDB invocation).
 The third parameter is optional and is a map of parameters, which will be put in the EL context for the duration of the evaluation.

+3. Static BeanInject

+Use BeanInject.lookup to obtain the current instance of a bean of the given class.
+There may be only one bean with the given class for this to work.

+4. Config extension

+By Gaving King, see http://in.relation.to/13053.lace.

+5. Current locale holder

+6. Writeable & read only entity managers